 Why vegetative roofs are so cool

-The temperature of a vegetative roof at its surface is actually cool to the touch on most days — it’s in total shade, with the surface protected under a dense canopy of vegetation.
+The temperature of a vegetative roof at its surface is actually cool to the touch on most days — it’s in total shade, with a conventional roof surface protected under a dense canopy of vegetation.
 The cooling qualities go beyond the individual rooftop, as vegetative roofs also reduce the heat that’s reflected back into the atmosphere, helping to cut down on a city’s heat island effect.

 Effects on the temperature inside your building

 Does a hotter roof make for a hotter interior?
 Absolutely.
 Heat can be absorbed by your roof surface and radiated inside, especially in buildings with older roofs that were not assembled using R20 and R30 insulation.
 Newer insulations do a better job than even just a few years ago.
-And if you also add a nice white or silver coating, you can reduce heat radiation enough to size your AC requirements differently!
+And if you also add a nice white or silver coating, you can reduce heat radiation enough to size your AC requirements differently.
 Which in turn reduces your energy costs and the demands on the power grid that contribute to energy pricing from the utility company.

-Keep in mind that to get the most benefit from your painted or coated roof, you need to keep it as clean as possible and repaint every 10-15 years.
+Keep in mind that to get the greatest benefit from your painted or coated roof, you need to keep it as clean as possible and repaint every 10-15 years.

 Should you change your roof to keep it cooler?